Was it really twenty years ago that Sydney hosted The Games?

 A – We’re not, but we’re bloody good at swimming!

-Q – A final query, if I may?
-It seems that finding an extra 20c for the Bridge toll is causing horrendous traffic jams.
+Q – Well, that’s true.
+A final query, if I may?
+It seems that finding an extra 20 cents for the Bridge toll is causing horrendous traffic jams.
 Wouldn’t it have been sensible to delay the rise until after the Olympics?

 A – Don’t blame the toll increase; there’s a temporary speed limit on the Bridge.
 It’s a special safety measure as all the bolts have been loosened in preparation for a spectacular finale to the Games.
 At dawn on the final day, cranes will invert the bridge to form a giant smile and the national anthem will be played in tribute to our gold medallists.